Monarchs in a Changing World

 Karen S. Oberhauser

-Karen S. Oberhauser is a Professor in the Department of Fisheries, Wildlife and Conservation Biology at the University of Minnesota.
-She is coeditor of The Monarch Butterfly: Biology and Conservation, also from Cornell.
+Karen S. Oberhauser is Director of the UW-Madison Arboretum.
+She is coeditor of The Monarch Butterfly, also from Cornell.

 The Monarch Butterfly